Amargol/Astroport-Take-Home/README.md

 ## Obstacles

-* The Terra.js bank API lists UST as "uusd" and LUNA as "uluna."
-I displayed the names the BankAPI returned rather than the correct ones
+* The Terra.js bank API lists UST as "uusd" and LUNA as "uluna," which symbolize one millionth of a UST or LUNA.
 * Could not retrieve and display token images from the API

 I could have easily solved these obstacles by hard coding the proper names and token images in the code, but I thought that would cause issues in the future if the name or logo of anything changes.
 I thought there should be a better solution using the API, but I did not have time to find it.